antmicro/meta-antmicro/README.md

   docker run --rm -v <build-dir>:/data -u $(id -u):$(id -u) -it yoctobuilder
   ```
   *Note: This command runs Docker container that will be removed upon closing (`--rm`), mount the build directory in the `/data` partition in the container (`-v <build-dir>:/data`) and build the system as the `oe-builder` user (`$(id -u):$(id -u)`), since Yocto does not allow `root` builds.*
-* Fetch the sources using `repo` tool present in the Docker container:
+* Fetch the sources using the `repo` tool present in the Docker container:
   ```
   repo init -u https://github.com/antmicro/meta-antmicro.git -m system-releases/darknet-edgeai-demo/manifest.xml
   repo sync -j`nproc`
   ```
-* Initialize build environment:
+* Initialize the build environment:
   ```
   source sources/poky/oe-init-build-env
   ```